Thursday 3rd November – Sunday 6th November 2022

 The nearest train station is Bedford.
 This is served by the East Midland mainline (London to Leicester, Nottingham, and Sheffield) and regular Thameslink services (to/from London, Surrey, and Kent).

-From Bedford station it’s probably best to catch a taxi as the busses stop pretty early and don’t go right to the venue.
+From Bedford station it’s probably best to catch a taxi or get a lift as the busses stop pretty early and don’t go right to the venue.
 According to the Centre there are many taxis at the station which cost ~£13 for a 4-seater or ~£24 for a 7-seater.
 We can try to coordinate folks to keep this as cheap as possible.

 We might arrange a minibus back to Bedford Station on the Sunday if there are enough people for it.

 How much are the tickets and what are the different types?

 Sign up for the waitlist or buy tickets here.